The UK's Next Biotech Evolution

 Looking Ahead: A Distinctive UK Model

 The UK's biotech sector enters 2025 with real momentum but also significant challenges.
 Rather than trying to recreate Boston or San Francisco, success might lie in developing a distinctive model that plays to British strengths: world-class science, strong intellectual property protection, and deep expertise in specific areas like genomics and AI.
+There is a reason that Google's Alphabet chose London, not California, for Isomorphic Labs, its major bet in AI-driven drug discovery, and a number of american tech-bio companies opening UK offices, suggest growing recognition of the ecosystem's value.

 The foundations exist for the UK to build something distinctive in global biotech, but only if it focuses on its unique advantages rather than trying to replicate others' success stories.